 Tax planning opportunities with pension contributions

-For adviser use only
+For intermediaries only

-Higher rate tax
+Crossing into higher rate tax

 Loss of the tax-free personal allowance